 - See their specialist at least every year.

-How effective is medication used for epilepsy?
+How effective is epilepsy medication?

 The success in controlling seizures by medication varies depending on the type of epilepsy.
 For example, if no underlying cause can be found for your seizures (idiopathic epilepsy), you have a very good chance that medication can fully control your seizures.
 Seizures caused by some underlying brain problems may be more difficult to control.